 Ah, the infamous Lombard Street.
-It’s practically on everybody’s bucket-list when visiting San Francisco for the first time.
+It’s practically on everybody’s bucket list when visiting San Francisco for the first time.
 And with good reason.
 I mean, it has been claimed to be “the most crooked street in the world.”
-Although, if we’re being technical, that’s a lie… Vermont Street over in Potrero Hill is actually even curvier […]Read More
+You want to know what’s even better than driving [extremely slow] down the eight hairpin turns?
+RUNNING […]Read More

 One of the best things to do when exploring a new city is to see all its glory from up above.
 Think about it — New York City = Empire State Building.
 Chicago = Sears Tower.
 Paris = Eiffel Tower.
 Washington, DC = Washington Monument.
 And San Francisco?
 Well, the Coit Tower of course.